zemax/jquery-splitFlap/README.md

 ### image
 The path to the image used by the splitflap.

+### imageSize
+If used on a non-natural size (ie for HDPI, etc...), the size of the image can be specified here, in CSS "background-position" format.

 You will certainly need to change *charsMap*, *charWidth* and *charHeight* if you change this.